Is Honey Healthy

-I start every morning with a steaming cup of black tea flooded with almond milk and a teaspoon of honey.
+Every afternoon I flip on the kettle and brew myself a steaming cup of black tea.
+I flood it with almond milk and add a teaspoon of honey.
+It’s just the thing I need to settle back into work after lunch.
 Sugar used to be my sweetener of choice, but I swapped in honey a few years ago, not just in my tea, but in a lot of places where I need a pop of sweet.
 In most of my meal prep, I go with the edict that the less processed the better, so it makes sense to reach for the honey jar rather than the sugar shaker.
-But is it really better?
+But is honey healthy?
 And what, if any, are the upsides…or downsides?

 Although it’s less processed than table sugar or corn syrup, honey is still considered an “added sugar”, so keep your intake in check.
 The American Heart Association recommends no more than six teaspoons of added sugars a day for most women and no more than nine teaspoons for most men.
+Honey has trace minerals, but the amount is so tiny you’d have to eat an awful lot to make in impact on your intake.
 It’s worth noting that honey is higher in calories than sugar (64 calories per tablespoon versus 48 for table sugar).
 However, the sweetness of honey is more concentrated, so chances are you’ll need less of it.

 In general, the darker the honey, the better, since the color indicates greater antioxidant and antimicrobial properties.
 What you see when it comes to honey isn’t always what you get.
 Some manufacturers adulterate their products with honey-flavored corn syrup and it’s reported that store shelves may be stocked with products brought in illegally from China.
 How to know what you’re buying?
 Read the label to be sure it’s 100 percent honey.
 It also helps to know where it comes from, such as a local producer or the beekeeper at your nearby farmers’ market.